ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ## Description
 {: #des}

-All ksysmgr command operations are logged in the ```/var/ksys/log/ksysmgr.oplog``` file, including the name of the executed command, start time, process ID for the ksysmgr operation, the command with arguments, and overall return code.
+All ksysmgr command operations are logged in the ```/var/ksys/log/ksysmgr.oplog``` file, including the name of the run command, start time, process ID for the ksysmgr operation, the command with arguments, and overall return code.

 ## ACTION
 {: #act-ion}